 Dan wrote back and said he would love to reconnect as well.
 Perhaps they could get together the next time he returned for a visit?

 So the next time he was in Oregon, he set up a lunch meeting for him and his wife, Kathie, to meet with this woman.
 Notice that Dan included Kathie; he wasn’t a total fool … at least not yet.

 When Dan’s old flame walked through the doors of the restaurant, he thought to himself, She is better looking now than she was at 17!
 Almost involuntarily he said to Kathie, “Wow, would you look at that?” which got him a sharp elbow in the ribcage.

 They had a nice lunch.
 At one point Kathie left the table for a few minutes, and instantly the conversation turned more intimate until she returned.
-When lunch was over they said their goodbyes and Dan thought, Well, that was that.
+When lunch was over, they said their goodbyes and Dan thought, Well, that was that.

 After Dan returned home, he received another note from the woman, saying she had hoped they could have spent more time together, just the two of them.
 She had some things she really wanted to talk about, and she wanted some “closure” in their relationship.
-He wrote back and said he would be speaking at a conference (one of our Weekend to Remember® marriage getaways, if you can believe it—Dan is one of our top speakers) in Portland that fall.
+He wrote back and said he would be speaking at an event (one of our Weekend to Remember® marriage getaways, if you can believe it—Dan is one of our top speakers) in Portland that fall.

-In her reply she said that, by “coincidence,” she’d be in Portland that very weekend on business, so maybe they could get together.
+In her reply, she said that by “coincidence” she’d be in Portland that very weekend on business, so maybe they could get together.
 They set a dinner date.